PaddlePaddle/Paddle/paddle/cuda/Readme.md

 ### Background

 Currently, PaddlePaddle supports AVX and SSE3 intrinsics (extensions to the x86 instruction set architecture).
-When using CMake to compile PaddlePaddle source code, it will check and detec the host which SIMD instruction is supported, then automatically set the legal one.
+When using CMake to compile PaddlePaddle source code, it will check and detect the host which SIMD instruction is supported, then automatically set the legal one.
 Developer or user also could manually set CMake option `WITH_AVX=ON/OFF` before PaddlePaddle compilation.
 That's a good for local usage.

 ### Problem Involved

 Nonetheless, from the perspective of the deployment, there are some drawbacks:

-1. Online runtime environment is very complex, if an older node does not support AVX or others, PaddlePaddle will crash and throw out `illegal instruction is used`.
+1. The online runtime environment is very complex, if an older node does not support AVX or others, PaddlePaddle will crash and throw out `illegal instruction is used`.
 This problem will appear frequently on cluster environment, like Kubernetes. **It must be addressed before PaddlePaddle on Cloud**